run-llama/llamabot/README.md

 If your app is running and ngrok is correctly tunneling, your Request URL should be Verified.

 Phew!
+That was a lot.
 Your Slack app is now registered and Slack will send it messages.
 But to get those messages, you have to tell it to join a channel.

 ## Step 2: Join a channel, and reply to messages